salvir1/covid-19-geographic-analysis/README.md

 This chart reveals a number of interesting patterns.

-> - While the *spring outbreak* was occurring, infection rate was surprisingly uniform among the other groups.
+> - While the *spring outbreak* was occurring, the infection rate was surprisingly uniform among the other groups.
-> - The *summer outbreak* ramped up quickly.
+> - The *summer outbreak* emerged quickly.
 The *fall outbreak* group and *no outbreak* group maintained comparable infection rates even as the the rates crept up (perhaps due to states easing restrictions en masse).
 The reported infection rate for the *summer outbreak* group suprassed that of the *spring outbreak*.
 This could be explained in part by increased testing.
 > - The *fall outbreak* ramped up quickly as well.
 It appears to be headed towards a higher peak than either of the two previous outbreaks.
 Fortunately, this outbreak is affecting a much smaller portion of the US population than the previous two at this time.
 > - The rapid ramp-ups of the summer and fall outbreaks suggest an early warning system may be necessary to *see* an emerging outbreak before its too late.
 By the time the trends start to change in the case rate data it may be too late to avoid an outbreak.